Οι αθλητικές μεταδόσεις της ημέρας

 18:00 Eurosport 2 Roland Garros

-21:00 COSMOTE SPORT 8 HD Φενέρμπαχτσε – Τόφας TBF Basketball Super League
+19:00 COSMOTE SPORT 8 HD Τόφας – Φενέρμπαχτσε TBF Basketball Super League